dgraph-io/cloud-docs/content/introduction.md

 to power your modern apps and websites.

 Dgraph Cloud is available in several pricing tiers:

-* Free: This tier is suitable for hobbyist use and evaluation, but has significant bandwidth limitations.
+* **Free**: This tier is suitable for hobbyist use and evaluation, but has significant bandwidth limitations.
-* Shared Instances (formerly *Slash GraphQL*): Backends in this tier run on a shared server cluster to provide a graph database service at a low price.
+* **Shared Instances** (formerly *Slash GraphQL*): Backends in this tier run on a shared server cluster to provide a graph database service at a low price.
-* Dedicated Instances: Backends in this tier run on dedicated server clusters to meet the heavy workloads and other needs of enterprise customers.
+* **Dedicated Instances**: Backends in this tier run on dedicated server clusters to meet the heavy workloads and other needs of enterprise customers.
 This tier also provides high availability and the option to run Dgraph in your own virtual private cloud (VPC) or bring your own Kubernetes (BYOK) environment.

 To learn more about pricing for each tier, see the [Dgraph Pricing Page](https://dgraph.io/pricing).
 To learn more about Dgraph database, see [Dgraph Database Overview](https://dgraph.io/docs/dgraph-overview/).